MTCWestAppDev/aks-secure-baseline/03-aad.md

    TENANTID_AZURERBAC=$(az account show --query tenantId -o tsv)
    ```

 1. Playing the role as the Contoso Bicycle Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with.
+When prompted, please use the aksworkshop account you have assigned as Global Admin in the Azure AD tenant you create.

    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions